 Patterdales have unique personalities that are both similar to and different from other types of terriers.
 Like other terriers, the dogs are confident, strong-willed, and lively.
 In some ways they are stubborn, but they can also be very biddable.

 These jolly pups have a lot of energy and enjoy playing, running, and fetching.
+They aren’t cuddly lapdogs that will want to be showered in kisses, but they are great fun.
 Since they are a working breed, they are good at chasing and searching out toys, balls, and other objects.
 Most terriers are sweet dogs and Patterdales are no exception.

 However, you do need to make sure that the abundance of energy is exerted in a positive manner.
 Otherwise, your pup can become bored and destructive, which is very bad for your furniture and wardrobe.